solana-foundation/solana-improvement-documents/proposals/0186-transaction-data-size-specification.md

 There is no special handling for programs owned by the native loader, LoaderV1, or LoaderV2.

+There is no special handling for non-executable accounts owned by the loaders.
+These are to be included in the transaction data size total under all circumstances.

 Account size for programs owned by LoaderV4 is left undefined.
 This SIMD should be amended to define the required semantics before LoaderV4 is enabled on any